 How Do I Use Cornstarch?

 Something you may see this recipe calls for is cornstarch.
 This is such a unique cooking ingredient to use, but it’s an important one.
-Cornstarch is a thickening ingredient and it does a great job, which is why I like to use it in fruit spreads or my fruit sauces.
-Essentially, each cup of liquid that needs to be thickened will need 1 tablespoon of cornstarch.
+Cornstarch is a thickening ingredient and it does a great job, which is why I like to use it in my Raspberry Filling or my fruit sauces.
+Essentially, each cup of liquid that needs to be thickened will need 1 tablespoon of cornstarch to make the slurry.

 How to Store and Freeze Blueberry Sauce

 Are you wondering how to store blueberry sauce?
 After you’ve done all this, you don’t want the sauce to go bad.
-First of all, before you freeze the blueberry syrup, you will want it to cool down completely.
+First of all, before you freeze, you will want it to cool down completely.
 Also, you’ll want to make sure it’s in a freezer friendly container.
 Glass jars or plastic freezer containers work wonders.
-If you’re going to store the Easy Blueberry Sauce in the fridge, you will want to make sure it’s in an airtight container.
+If you’re going to store in the fridge, you will want to make sure it’s in an airtight container.
 After 1 week, you will want to use up what’s left or toss the rest.
 I can guarantee there won’t be any waste though.

-Just looking at this Easy Blueberry Sauce, you can just tell it looks good.
+Just looking at this Easy Blueberry Sauce, you can just tell it is going to be so good.
 I didn’t even realize HOW many things need a yummy blueberry topping until I started making this.
-I mean, you could even use it on french toast, regular toast, and even yogurt.
-The list just goes on and on!
-Plus, anything you can make at home is always way better than store bought.

 Can Frozen Fruit Go Bad?